 My kids ate it with ice cream and without ice cream, they loved it either way.
 My husband who professes to hate chocolate cake, ate 3 slices with Greek yoghurt, he said it was great with yoghurt.

 So give it a go, try it without ice cream, with ice cream, with yoghurt, whatever you prefer.
 The brownie is lovely.

 I have stated cooking time as 40-50 minutes, just start checking at 40 minutes, I touch the centre gently and it guides me how much more cooking time is needed until it sets.
 Then bake until it has just set.
-Usually slightly less than 50 minutes, but ovens can vary.
+For me it is usually done in 45 minutes, but ovens can vary.

 Note: I did not have the right pan to bake it in so I made it in a smaller one.
 The original pan size was a 23cm square tin.
 And you bake it for 30-35 minutes, so if you have it use it.

 This is a great dessert to make when unexpected guests show up or you just feel like a chocolate treat, as it is quick to make, and uses ingredients you have in your pantry.

 200g dark chocolate, chopped

 250g unsalted butter, chopped